Do Mini Splits Require 220?

 The smaller your ductless mini split generally, the less power you need.
 For example, if your system produces heating or cooling at a rate of 9,000 BTUs or 12,000 BTUs, then you should comfortably be able to use 110 volts of power on your ductless mini split.

-Besides knowing the kind of power requirements for the ductless mini split, you also have to confirm that you have the right breaker panel size.
-Heavier-duty mini splits that run on more power (at least 220 volts) must be attached to your electrical service panel via hardwiring, so a breaker panel that’s too small for the mini split won’t suffice.
+Besides knowing the kind of power requirements for the ductless mini split, you also must confirm that you have the right breaker panel size.
+Heavier-duty mini splits that run on more power (at least 220 volts) must be attached to your electrical service panel via hardwiring, so a breaker panel that is too small for the mini split will not suffice.

-Also, check that your breaker panel can withstand the extra voltage for safety’s sake before you start running your mini split.
+Also, check that your breaker panel can withstand the extra current draw for safety’s sake before you start running your mini split.

-To wire the mini split to your breaker panel, you’d need to know the wire gauge of each mini split.
+To wire the mini split to your breaker panel, you would need to know the wire gauge of each mini split.
 The wire gauge is another way of referring to the wire’s thickness.
-Your mini split can have a wire gauge of #2, #6, #8, #10, #14, or #16.
+Your mini split can have a wire gauge of #10, #12, #14, or #16.
 The connecting wire should be the same gauge as the mini split’s wire gauge and have a UL listed rating for sun exposure.
 Otherwise, your wire may not have been tested for safety.

 Depending on the gauge of the wire, a lower gauge has a greater thickness, meaning you can send more current through it.
-A higher-gauge wire is not designed for as much current pulsing through it, as it’s not nearly as thick.
+A higher-gauge wire is not designed for as much current pulsing through it, as it is not nearly as thick.
 If your mini split’s wire says #14 or #16, then your limit might be something like 13 amps.
-However, if you have a wire with a gauge of #2, then you can get 100 amps to the mini split.

 - #10-gauge wire: 30 amps